jsiek/B522-PL-Foundations/Unification.lagda.md

 ## Proof that Unify is Correct

-We shall prove that the `unify` function is correct in that
+We shall now prove that the `unify` function is correct, i.e., that it is sound and complete with respect to `unifies`:

-1. (Soundness) If it returns a substitution σ, then σ unifies the equations.
+1. (Soundness) If `unify` returns a substitution σ, then σ unifies the equations.
-2. (Completeness) If it returns `no-solution`, then there are no substitutions that unify the equations.
+2. (Completeness) If `unify` returns `no-solution`, then there are no substitutions that unify the equations.

 The `unify` function merely kicks things off, and all the real